roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  I begged off, so I could do some present wrapping, when the girls called out to me from the hall.
 "You've got baby duty.
 I just put her down.
 We have an errand to run.
 Shouldn't take too long."

  "Got it.
 Have fun," I told them.
 I could use the privacy.
 I was not the world's best gift wrapper.
-Report_Story #3